KnowYourKnot/Binweevils/README.md

 # What about flash player?
 Well, I knew you guys would wonder how you'd be able to run it, so I went out of my way to make a client to allow you to do so.
-That is what electron is used for, when you have done the following steps above, when you run electron it will start a browser allowing you to run flash player in the electron browser like before.
+That is what electron is used for, once you have done the following steps above, when you run electron it will start a browser allowing you to run flash player in the electron browser like before.

 # Discord
 Join the discord for any further help setting up your private server